angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/03-diplomacy.md

 birds.

-Diplomacy is a way to control the flow of the game and provides a number of options for initiating combat in the form of [Vendettas]() and ways to either increase your [Prestige]()at the expense of your opponent's or to offer other diplomatic solutions to dealing with them.
+Diplomacy is a way to control the flow of the game and provides a number of options for initiating combat in the form of [Vendettas][vendettas] and ways to either increase your Prestige at the expense of your opponent's or to offer other diplomatic solutions to dealing with them.

 ## The Diplomacy Menu